-Bobby Silverstein Explains the Workforce Investment and Opportunity Act (WIOA)
+Bobby Silverstein Explains the Workforce Innovation and Opportunity Act (WIOA)

-> Hi, my name is Bobby Silverstein.
+Hi, my name is Bobby Silverstein.
 I'm the former Staff Director and Chief Counsel to the Senate sub-committee on disability when it was chaired by Senator Tom Harkin.

 During my tenure in the Senate, I had the incredible privilege of serving as a behind the scenes architect of the landmark Americans With Disabilities Act and as you know in 2014 congress repealed WIA and replaced it with the Workforce Innovation and Opportunity Act or WIOA.